 - using teeth whitening products

-Gingivitis and periodontal disease can cause sensitivity.
+Gingivitis (a type of gum disease that causes swollen, irritated gums) and periodontal disease (a more severe gum disease that affects the teeth’s supporting structures) can also cause sensitivity.
 Your dentist can check your mouth for signs of these diseases and offer suggestions for treating pain.
 Sometimes, sensitivity develops after dental work, such as a cleaning or a root canal.
 This type of sensitivity isn’t permanent, and usually resolves within a couple of weeks.